-Then Torsten and I left the kids in the cabin with a movie and headed for the eastern Wood Lake segment of the Ice Age Trail, deep in the forest.
+Then we left the kids in the cabin with a movie and headed for the eastern Wood Lake segment of the Ice Age Trail, deep in the forest.

 We were enchanted by four tiers of gold — an ankle-deep layer of leaves, shoulder-high oak and maple saplings, a maple understory and towering oaks still holding onto a moptop of russet leaves.

 Ferns were still June-green, and backlit maple leaves glowed purple.
 Gigantic erratics — glacier-borne boulders — popped up here and there, out of place among the trees.